El Taco logo

 Mom in front of El Taco.
 It was located at 3297 Tweedy Blvd, South Gate, Ca. This was one of her promo shots that were placed in newspaper ads.

 Florence Leach, Veronica De Luna, Danny Lemos and Mike Kutsoginis.
-If any former El Taco employees have found this page, I would sure love to hear from you!
+If any former El Taco employees or customers have found this page, I would sure love to hear from you!

 The monster bean cooker!
 The entire purpose of this huge standalone pot was to make refried beans.
 It had its own internal heating system fueled by a gas line in wall.
 It had an exit spout on the bottom to empty water directly into a drain in the floor.
 We would prepare 40 pounds of beans at a time, twice a week!
 I say 'we' though either mom or dad or one of the employees would be doing the hard work, I was occasionally engaged in stirring, which my 11-year-old self thought was quite cool.